omnidox/Viral-master/README.md

   - password: `viral_password`

  ## Conclusion
 The Viral Master repository is a feature-rich social media platform that offers a wide range of functionalities for user interaction and content sharing.
-It's a great showcase for potential employers to understand the depth and breadth of the developer's skills in both backend and frontend development.